Right Sliding Panel

 Call Log Details

-• View Flow Logs: Only for logs with the signal source as Packet, view detailed flow log information.
-For details, refer to the [Flow Log Details] section.
+• View Flow Logs: Available only for logs with Packet as the signal source.
+For details, see Flow Log Details.

-• Distributed Tracing: Supports initiating distributed tracing for logs with the signal source as eBPF or OTel.
-For details, refer to the Distributed Tracing section.
+• Distributed Tracing: Available for logs with eBPF or OTel as the signal source.
+For details, see Distributed Tracing.

-• For tag search, filtering, and other operations, refer to the [Knowledge Graph] section.
+• For tag search, filtering, and other operations, see Knowledge Graph.

 #1.7 Network Metrics

-Network metrics display the aggregated values of network metrics over a period and show the trend of network metrics over time in line charts.
+Network metrics display aggregated values over a period and show trends in a line chart.

 Network Metrics